 We value collaboration and accountability in a spirit of community within our teams, our meetings, and our city.
 We seek to hear and affirm each other.
 We seek understanding and common ground, even with those ideas we oppose.
 We build partnerships, celebrate wins, and seek to be democratic.

 We value integrity.
 We persevere inaccurate and careful community-based research to build credibility.
 We seek to create a safe environment whereby all can share their perspectives with honesty, courage, and love.
 We seek to resolve conflicts and keep our word.

 We value education that empowers and transforms.
 We equip ourselves and others by starting with our own stories and the stories for those most affected by the housing crisis.
 This informs our agendas and education.
 We also seek to understand God’s story.
 We educate and train by practicing within a pedagogy that honors cycles of research, action, and reflection.

 We value integration.
 We seek to awaken our inner struggle and practice speaking truth to power.
 We integrate our own stories with policy initiatives that restore justice, undo segregation and exclusion.
 In so doing, we transform our own souls and the soul of the city toward housing justice.

 As people of faith and conscience, we strongly condemn racism, injustice, acts of senseless violence, and any kind of racial inequity.
 We recognize the need to address systemic racism as well as implicit bias.

 In our commitment to diversity, inclusivity, and mutual respect, we seek to create an organization that includes the unheard and marginalized voices.
-We seek to listen to all people, including communities of color, in order to learn about their housing and other needs and to develop ways to expand our housing justice efforts to be more inclusive.
+We seek to listen to all people, including communities of color, in order to learn about their housing and other needs to develop ways to expand our housing justice efforts to be more inclusive.

 Our goal is not simply to help create more affordable housing, but to create what Dr. King calls the “beloved community.”
-A community based on love, justice and equality for all
+A community based on love, justice, and equality for all